Mitch Garver Player Props: Rangers vs. Cubs

 |Games w/1+ RBI

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Cubs pitching staff ranks fifth in MLB.

-- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Cubs have the ninth-ranked team ERA across all league pitching staffs (3.77).

-- Cubs pitchers combined to allow 207 total home runs at a clip of 1.3 per game (third-most in baseball).
+- Cubs pitchers combine to surrender the fewest home runs in baseball (four total, 0.6 per game).

-- His most recent time out came out of the bullpen on Friday when the lefty threw 2/3 innings against the Texas Rangers while giving up hits.
+- The righty last appeared in relief on Saturday, when he threw 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.